JuliaData/DataFrames.jl/doc/manual.md

 	removeNA(dv)
 	mean(removeNA(dv))

+Instead of removing `NA`'s, you can try to ignore them using the `failNA` function.
+The `failNA` function attempt to convert a `DataVec{T}` to a `Vector{T}` and will throw an error if any `NA`'s are encountered.
+If we were dealing with a vector like the following, `failNA` will work just right:

+	dv = DataVec([1, 3, 2, 5, 4])
+	mean(failNA(dv))

+In addition to removing or ignoring `NA`'s, it's possible to replace them using the `replaceNA` function:

+	dv = DataVec([1, 3, 2, 5, 4])
+	dv[1] = NA
+	mean(replaceNA(dv, 11))

+Which strategy for dealing with `NA`'s is most appropriate will typically depend on the details of your situation.

-Dealing with `NA`'s is a constant challenge.
-The presence of `NA`'s poisons matrix operations in the same way that it poisons vector operations.
-To see that, we'll create our first `DataMatrix`:
+In modern data analysis `NA`'s don't simply arise in vector-like data.
+The `DataMatrix` and `DataFrame` structures are also capable of handling `NA`'s.
+You can confirm for yourself that the presence of `NA`'s poisons matrix operations in the same way that it poisons vector operations by creating a simple `DataMatrix` and trying to perform matrix multiplication:

 	dm = DataMatrix([1.0 0.0; 0.0 1.0])
 	dm[1, 1] = NA
 	dm * dm

+## Working with Tabular Data Sets

 As we said before, working with simple `DataVec`'s and `DataMatrix`'s gets boring after a while.
 To express interesting types of tabular data sets, we'll create a simple `DataFrame` piece-by-piece: